Check out the video about our Meals On Wheels (MOW) Program.

 Roseville Area Senior Program 651-604-3520

 Welcome to the Roseville Area Senior Program!
-We take a great deal of pride in the extensive list of programs and services we offer.
-Our record of service spans over 35 years.
+We have served the Roseville Area for more than 35 years and take a great deal of pride in the extensive list of programs and services we offer.
 Our mission is to promote and provide quality services, educational and social programming for persons over the age of 55 who seek to maintain an independent lifestyle and sustain quality lives.

-The Roseville Area Senior Program is a program of Roseville Area Schools Community Education with support from the North Suburban Senior Council, and individual contributions.
-Additional funding is received from Ramsey County, and Senior Services Consortium of Ramsey County, PRISM Express via the Older Americans Act administered through the Metro Area Agency on Aging and the Minnesota Board on Aging.
+The Roseville Area Senior Program is a program of Roseville Area Schools Community Education with support from individual contributions.
+Additional funding is received from Ramsey County, and Senior Services Consortium of Ramsey County, DARTS via the Older Americans Act administered through the Metro Area Agency on Aging and the Minnesota Board on Aging.

 Contact us!
 We would love to meet you in person to show you what we have to offer and how you can join in the fun.